 Significant amounts of glycogen are stored in only two organs: in the liver (approximately 150 g) and in skeletal muscles (approximately 300 g).

-The function of glycogen differs greatly between the two major sites of glycogen storage, i.e., in the liver and in the skeletal muscles:
+The function of glycogen differs greatly between the two major sites of glycogen storage—in the liver and in the skeletal muscles:

-- Liver glycogen is the first and immediate source of glucose for the maintenance of blood-glucose levels to meet the needs of the organism as a whole, especially of the brain and red blood cells.
+- Liver glycogen is the first and immediate source of glucose for the maintenance of blood glucose levels to meet the needs of the organism as a whole, especially of the brain and the RBCs.

 - The glycogen in skeletal muscles serves exclusively as an energy source for the muscle itself.

 These linkages create a tree-like polymer consisting of up to 50,000 glucose monomers, which appear as cytosolic grains when examined with an electron microscope.
 Glycogen provides energy storage with minimum effect on cellular osmolarity.
-It is only minimally osmotic active due to its small size.
+It has only minimal osmotic activity due to its small size.
 Free glucose cannot be stored due to its high osmotic activity.

-The synthesis of glycogen does not usually involve the de novo formation of glycogen, but consists in lengthening of existing glycogen molecules by adding glucosyl residues.
-Every glycogen molecule has, at its core, a glycogenin protein, a glycoprotein which remains attached to the reducing end of glycogen during its degradation.
+The synthesis of glycogen does not usually involve the de novo formation of glycogen but instead lengthens existing glycogen molecules by adding glucosyl residues.
+Every glycogen molecule has, at its core, a glycogenin protein, which is a glycoprotein that remains attached to the reducing end of glycogen during its degradation.